LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch1_pipeline_optimizations/01_03_configure_resource_allocation/README.md

 > Increasing size uses additional build minutes.
 > 2x, 4x, and 8x will use the same multiplier on build minutes per minute of execution

+TODO: Add steps to use the exercise files
+TODO: Add steps to run initial pipeline

 <!-- FooterStart -->
 ---
 [← 01_02 Configure Maximum Runtime](../01_02_configure_maximum_runtime/README.md) | [01_04 Use Conditional Steps →](../01_04_use_conditional_steps/README.md)